-Users of prior versions of GENERAL will be pleased to see that the new command editor features multi-screen formatting of commands, with a special "execute" keystroke, rather than the basic one-screen, <Return> execution.
-The assist mode is also new in Version 4, and will likewise please users of older versions.
+Users of early versions of GENERAL will be pleased to see that the new command editor features multi-screen formatting of commands, with a special "execute" keystroke, rather than the basic one-screen, <Return> execution.
+The assist mode will likewise please users of older versions.